Bridging the gap between studying and exam readiness

 “I use past papers because they feel like the real exam— like the way the questions are actually written”

 The challenge wasn't just about providing resources.
-It was about designing a revision experience that guided students towards exam readiness, making it clear what they should work on next and giving them confidence that their effort was paying of.
+It was about making it clear what they should work on next and giving them confidence that their effort was paying off.

 Where do Topic Quizzes fit into the learning flow?